timokueck/PluginResources/README.md

 To contribute, pick a plugin that has not been added yet and add all the permissions line by line to that file.

 ### Format

-This is the format without a command:
+---

+Basic Format:

 * ``(PluginName)+(Permission)+(Description)``

-..here an example:
+Basic Example:

 * ``Essentials+essentials.fly+Allows the player to fly``

----

-This is an example with a command:
+Example with Command:

 * ``Essentials+essentials.fly+Allows the player to fly+/fly``